Montrose – “Bad Motor Scooter”: A Hard-Rocking Anthem of Freedom and Rebellion

 In the end, “Bad Motor Scooter” is more than just a song about a motorcycle—it’s an anthem of rebellion, freedom, and the exhilaration of living life on your own terms.
 Montrose’s innovative guitar work and Hagar’s impassioned vocals combine to create a track that’s full of attitude and energy, a song that invites listeners to let loose and embrace their inner rebel.
 For anyone who’s ever craved the thrill of the road, “Bad Motor Scooter” remains a timeless classic that celebrates the spirit of rock and roll and the freedom of the ride.

-You might like: Montrose - Rock the Nation
+You might like: Montrose - Twenty Flight Rock

 Video